tanvi-orcl/fpp-ansible/fpp_notes.md

+Agent Syncs (10:00am)
+DbaasCli Create (10:01)
+DbaasCli Delete (10:21)
+Agent Syncs (10:30am)

+DbaasCli Create (9:59am)
+Agent Syncs (10:00am) - temp image is in console DbaasCli Delete (10:20) - Console Messed Up
+--> Run API afterwards IF PRESENT

+Questions For Fiserv
+- Allowing for custom GI Home Path: what are the requirements?
+    - do they want to provide the full path or the unique name after the 190000 part? --> leaning towards full path
+    - required or optional? --> not sure yet. required
+- GIHome Patch by node (dependent on Dave's internal discussion with dev)
+    - Tanvi question --> custom scripts to shut those down?
+How does that work?
+        - disable cron (systemctl stop crond)
+        - /stoptools.sh (/linux/stoptools.sh)
+        - lsof /linux: if they are not running then it comes back with nothing.
+Need to be stopped on every node that's being patched
+        - /linux, /ggtrail --> relocate it to a node that's not being patched and then release anything running in ggtrail
+- Final Naming Standards for working copies / images --> multiple on same home, what is expected behavior?
+Increment automatically or pass in your own name?
+    - cluster naming pattern right now? --> is it always clustern[0-4]
+        - exacc: clustername-dbvm(01-08)
+        - exacs: clustername-[a-z]4(01-08)
+    - now in this case: path to dbhome1 and then wc name has it's own name (not matching!)
+- patch fails? auto revert or do you want to hold it and fix it? --> there's a command for -revert
+    - something on three --> easy fix then resume it.
+Stop and tell the DBA what the error was and if they can resume or rollback... based on the results of the investigation
+- Seeding OCIDs in VM Clusters
+    - use showoci tool to more easily get OCIDs (Scott has experience with this and can sit in)
+- Expectations for playbook
+    - any use cases we are missing?
+    - Out of scope: rollback, random mid-cycle fixes automatically applied to working copies: will need to redownloaded cswlib (separate playbook) --> maybe not depending on method

 Move/Patch Notes
 - DB --> each DB (if unmanaged, make wc and then use source_wc)
 - GI --> once per Cluster (if unmanaged, set source_home_flag)